Southampton Trails Preservation Society

 Continue to follow the yellow owl blazes.
 You will find yourself walking on a raised, linear mound dating back to the 1700’s.

-will then pass through a stand of white pine trees, planted by the Mulvihill family during the 1920’s.
-Soon after, you will see
+Then the trail passes through a stand of white pine trees, planted by the Mulvihill family during the 1920’s.
+Soon after, there

-a Paumanok Path emblem and white rectangular blazes marking the place where this loop intersects with the Paumanok
+is a Paumanok Path emblem and white rectangular blazes marking the place where the Mulvihill loop intersects with the

-Along the way, you will see both occasional yellow owl blazes and white rectangular blazes because this section of the
+Along the way are both occasional yellow owl blazes and white rectangular blazes because this section of the hike

-hike encompasses both the Yellow Owl Loop and the Paumanok Path.
-Follow the Paumanok Path until you see two yellow
+encompasses the Yellow Owl Loop and the Paumanok Path.
+Follow the Paumanok Path until you see two yellow owl

-through the Greenbelt to the four-way intersection, where you walk straight across the woods road and continue back
+through the Greenbelt to the four-way intersection, where the trail goes straight across the woods road and continues back

-through the corridor of laurel woods to your starting point at Brick Kiln Road.
+through the corridor of laurel woods to the starting point at Brick Kiln Road.

 Bill Mulvihill in Africa in the 1970's

 Story By Annette Hinkle, Sag Harbor Express Nov.14, 2012

 The late Bill Mulvihill was known locally as an ardent environmentalist.
 He and his sister, Dolores Zebrowski,